cccsar/Dyslexio/README.md

 # Dyslexio

-Interpreter for the LIPS programming language for the subject CI-3725 : Translators and Interpreters
+Interpreter for the LIPS programming language for the subject *Translators and Interpreters* - CI-3725.

 ## Required installations